LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 ## Step 2: Add New Post

+Find the Add New Post button in the upper right corner of any page.

-The website has a blog post function, where articles are typically found on the bottom left of the sidebar.
+The website has a blog post function, where published articles are typically found on the bottom left of the sidebar.
 These posts can be searched for, and moved/linked to the wiki easily.

 ## Step 3: Authorize Prose.io with your Github Account